Advance Inclusion in your workplace

-The Case: Mrs C A Hobbs v Avon Care Homes Ltd
+The case: Mrs C A Hobbs v Avon Care Homes Ltd

-Legal Principle involved - Unfair constructive dismissal
+• Legal Principle involved?
+Unfair constructive dismissal

-UK or EU Judgement?
-UK – ET
+• UK or EU Judgement?
+UK – Employment Tribunal (ET)

 Why is this case important?